erickd3v/Porfolio/README.md

 ## Description

-This is a Portfolio created with HTML5, CC3 and JavaScript.
+This is a Portfolio created with HTML5, CC3, SASS and JavaScript.

 ## Autor 🖋
 **Erick Moya**